 How Microsoft Office 365 Intranet Can Help You Achieve Project Management Success

-Is your business still using excel spreadsheets to manage projects?
+Is your business still using excel spreadsheets to manage tasks and projects?
 Do you have to circulate these documents via email to get your team member’s weekly updates?
 These are old and outdated methods and frankly even if you do use a Project Management tool, if your solution is not in the cloud, is not available on various devices and is not accessible from anywhere at any time, you are still using an archaic system.

 In either scenario, you need to play catch-up and get acquainted with more tech savvy project management solutions.
 There are quite a few Office 365 tools out there that can help you in project management, and many of them will do a pretty decent job of helping you and your team members communicate and collaborate effectively, manage tasks and track progress.
 The key is to find one solution that fulfills your needs based on the features that are most important to you.

 Considerations for Choosing a Project Management System

 These are some of the features your project management system should have:

 - Cloud based – this is an absolute must have.
 When projects are managed by team members who are scattered over the globe, a cloud- based project management solution makes it possible for everybody to access the project, make updates, flag delayed tasks and track progress.

 - Effective and Easy Communication – project success is a myth without effective communication between team members.
-The tool should have robust communication features which make it is easy for the team to connect and collaborate using voice, video or chat to share ideas and resolve issues.
+The project management tool should have robust communication features that make it easy for the team to connect and collaborate using voice, video or chat to share ideas and resolve issues.